 Why are these changes happening?
 Before menopause, when your estrogen level is high, you tend to gain fat around the hips and thighs, but once your estrogen level takes a nosedive, fat tends to go to your tummy and waist.
 This change is frustrating from an aesthetic standpoint but it’s also a concern from a health perspective.
 After menopause, women tend to develop more visceral fat, a type of deep belly fat linked with heart disease and type 2 diabetes.

 Unfortunately, tummy crunches and planks won’t budge this type of belly fat since it’s due to metabolic issues that creep up after menopause.
 After menopause, you begin to lose insulin sensitivity and that makes it easier to store fat in the midsection.
 A study showed another reason why muffin tops become more common after menopause.
 It has to do with the amount of “bioavailable” testosterone circulating in your system.
-Using CT scanning to measure body fat in the abdominal region, researchers found women with more bioavailable testosterone had more visceral fat and a larger waist size.
+Using CT scanning to measure body fat in the abdominal region, researchers found women with more bioavailable testosterone had more visceral fat and larger waist size.

 Why else might it be harder to shed belly fat?
 Going through menopause and the symptoms associated with it – hot flashes, mood swings, fatigue, and problems sleeping – is stressful.
 In response to the change and stress of menopause, your adrenal glands ramp up cortisol production.
 Cortisol helps your body mobilize glucose and fat as a source of energy but it has negative effects as well.
-It can cause breakdown of muscle tissue, and longer term, it can encourage your body to store fat in your tummy area.
+It can cause a breakdown of muscle tissue, and longer term, it can encourage your body to store fat in your tummy area.
 Not to mention, cortisol makes you feel hungrier and increases cravings.
 So, lack of estrogen, an excess of bioavailable testosterone, and too much cortisol is a bad combination for your body composition.
 This combo leads to muscle loss, fat gain, and redistribution of fat to the waist and tummy.

 Now you know why you’re dealing with more belly fat but what can you do about it?
 Here are four tips for taming menopausal belly fat: